JeffersonLab/clas12alignment/fmt/README.md

 # FMT Analysis
 Code used for the FMT detector alignment using residual analysis.
-A residual is the distance between an FMT cluster of hits and a DC track.
-In case the README and/or the usage of the program is not clear enough, a short presentation with details on how to run is included in this directory, named `usage_help.pdf`.
+A residual is the distance between an FMT cluster of hits and a DC track in the FMT layer's local coordinate system.
+In case the README and the usage of the program is not clear enough, a short presentation with details on how to run is included in this directory, named `usage_help.pdf`.

 ## Alignment algorithm
 The position of each FMT layer is adjusted by minimizing the residuals between the reconstructed FMT